GabrielAnacletoBaumgartner/Blender-Texture-Swap---DDS-to-PNG/README.md

 I decided to create this script while edditing some models that had dds textures and for some reason, sometimes DDS files do not load in my Blender.

+- Usage

+After loading a model in Blender with a dds texture, save the project and convert the dds textures to png.
+Move the png Textures to the root folder (Where your .blend file was saved), or the subfolder inside it if you defined a subfolder in the Options section.
+In Blender's "Text Editor" (Shift + F11) open the script.
+Click run (or press Alt + P).

 - W.I.P.